-For National Tequila Day, the world's best tequila
+For National Tequila Day, is this the world's best tequila?

 The reservations-only tasting room has only six seats, where guests can enjoy some of the best sipping tequila in the world and the bar's signature cocktails.

-Casa Dragones produces their tequila in small batches -- no more than 500 cases per batch -- in Tequila, Jalisco, Mexico.
+Casa Dragones produces their tequila in small batches -- no more than 500 cases per batch -- in Tequila, which is in the Jalisco state of Mexico.